Replayable Financial Agents: A Determinism-Faithfulness Assurance Harness for Tool-Using LLM Agents: Conclusion

 \section{Conclusion}

-In this study, we attempted to measure reproducibility in tool-using LLM agents deployed in financial services using the Determinism-Faithfulness Assurance Harness (DFAH).
-Based on the results of our evaluation across 74 configurations, we have found significant relationships between model tier, architecture choices, and determinism outcomes.
+In this study, we measured reproducibility in tool-using LLM agents deployed in financial services using the Determinism-Faithfulness Assurance Harness (DFAH).
+Based on 4,705 agentic runs across 7 models and 3 financial benchmarks, we find that determinism and accuracy show no detectable correlation and must be measured independently.